swidler/roam-python/README.md

 		./create_bai.sh <directory>/*.bam

-3. Genome assembly sequence FASTA file (used only when creating a new CpG coordinates file)
+2. Genome assembly sequence FASTA file (used only when creating a new CpG coordinates file)
    hg19.fa.gz can be downloaded from http://hgdownload.cse.ucsc.edu/goldenpath/hg19/bigZips/

-4. CpG coordinates
+3. CpG coordinates
 	If you are using the Hg19 human genome version, a pickled object containing all CpG coordinates in the right format already exists.
 Download it from http://carmelab.huji.ac.il/data.html and unzip into the objects subdirectory of the script directory.
 	To create a CpG file that corresponds to another reference genome version, make sure to download the assembly file in fa.gz format.
-When running RoAM, use the --create_cpg flag and include the path of the assembly file in the config.ini or in the command line.
+When running RoAM, use the --create_cpg flag and include the path of the assembly file in the config.ini or using the command line parameter -gc (--gc_file).
 	The cpg file will be created and stored in the objects directory, using the format
 	<species_with_underscores>_cpg_coords.P.
 In order to create the file without running the
 	rest of RoAM, add the --no_roam flag to the input parameters.

-5. Reference DNA methylation map
+4. Reference DNA methylation map
 	Typically, this would be a present-day methylation map generated from the same tissue as the ancient sample.
-	When reconstructing methylation from a bone sample using the Hg19 human genome version, a reference DNA methylation map (called bone1.zip) can be downloaded from http://carmelab.huji.ac.il/data.html and unzip into the script directory.
+	When reconstructing methylation from a bone sample using the Hg19 human genome version, a reference DNA methylation map (called bone5.zip) can be downloaded from http://carmelab.huji.ac.il/data.html and unzipped into the script directory.
-	Alternatively, use a Bismark output file in COV format which you should specify in the config file or in the command line.
+	Alternatively, use your own .txt file, specified in the config file or using the command line parameter -mo (--modern), or a .cov format file (e.g from Bismark output), which you should specify in the config file or using the command line parameter -b (--bismark).
 	The modern reference is not strictly required, but it is highly recommended, as it allows for more accurate estimation of deamination rate.

 Running the scripts:
 	&emsp;To run the process, start by editing the variables in the config.ini file (or edit